 Nevertheless, having an array of stationary equipment to make your life easier and promote seamlessly productive study sessions is always a good thing.
 (In my books anyway)

-(yes that was a pun.)
+(Yes that was a pun.)

 That is why implementing a routine within your studying habits is essential.
 The smallest changes in your study routine can make all the difference.

-But don’t worry- I gotcha!
+But don’t worry- I got you covered!

 As a law student myself, I understand ALL the struggles.
 That’s why putting this together for my fellow academics was so important.